vipcore/VIP-OLD/doc/gitian-building.md

 the next step: 'Seed the Gitian sources cache', which will fetch all necessary source files allowing for gitian to work offline.

-Building VIP
+Building Vip
 ----------------

-To build VIP (for Linux, OSX and Windows) just follow the steps under 'perform gitian builds' in [doc/release-process.md](release-process.md) in the vip repository.
+To build Vip (for Linux, OSX and Windows) just follow the steps under 'perform gitian builds' in [doc/release-process.md](release-process.md) in the vip repository.

 This may take a long time as it also builds the dependencies needed for each descriptor.